woodpjames/CS1632_Spring2021/deliverables/1/README.md

 feel that the externally visible state does not fully describe internal program state.
 Then you may ask, wouldn't that make the preconditions harder to read?
 It's much easier to understand "the player has sugar" rather than trying to decypher the series of steps that leads to that precondition.
-Well, you can describe each precondition conceptually then below it, list the steps that implement the precondition.
+So the best thng to do is: describe each precondition conceptually then below it, list the steps that implement the precondition.
 For example:
    ```
    PRECONDITIONS: